anthonyjclark/match/README.md

 # Implementation of Automatic Differentiation

+The library uses implements [reverse-mode automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation).
 Here are the highlights of the implementation:

 - `list2d.py` contains an implementation of several matrix operations (e.g., element-wise arithmetic, matrix multiplication, etc.)
 - `matrix.py` relies on `list2d.py` and adds automatic differentiation functionality (it was important to decouple the underlying matrix operations in `list2d.py` from the usage of `Matrix` objects; this made it easier to include matrix operations in the gradient functions without running into a recursive loop)